Kannan-Marimuthu/ReplatformingWorkshop/README.md

-# Replatforming Workshop
+# Pivotal Cloud Foundry Familiarization and Replatforming Workshop
+- This Workshop assumes you have a Java Development background & no knowledge of [Pivotal Cloud Foundry](https://www.youtube.com/watch?v=7APZD0me1nU).
+- During this workshop you will _cf push_ applications to run on Nationwide's own PCF test instance.
+- You will log into PCF using your single-sign-on credentials and push a simple Chess application to get situated.
-Movie Fun is a simple movie catalog management application.
-It is currently implemented using Java Enterprise.
-It was designed to run on TomEE, and uses EJBs and Servlets.
-Database configuration is done through JNDI.
+- You will then proceed with "Movie Fun", a movie catalog management application implemented using Java Enterprise.
+"Movie-Fun" was designed to run on TomEE.
+It uses EJBs and Servlets.
+The Database configuration is done through JNDI.

-In this workshop we will first try to deploy Movie Fun to Cloud Foundry using the TomEE buildpack.
-We will then replatform Movie Fun by wrapping it in a Spring Boot container.
-By the end of the lab we will have a cloud-ready, working application deployed to Cloud Foundry.
+- In this workshop you will first deploy Movie Fun to PCF using the [TomEE buildpack](https://github.com/cloudfoundry-community/tomee-buildpack).
+- We will then replatform Movie Fun by wrapping it in a [Spring Boot](https://projects.spring.io/spring-boot/) container.
+- By the end of the lab we will have a cloud-ready, working application deployed to Cloud Foundry.

 ![](https://github.com/rm511130/ReplatformingWorkshop/blob/master/ReplatformNModernize.jpg)